duckdotapk/dinkum-save-converter/README.md

 This tool should work on Windows and Linux.

 ## Status
 Currently, you can **only partially dump** your save data.
-The tool is only capable of dumping the following 5 dat files for now:

-- `date.dat`
-- `levels.dat`
-- `mapIcons.dat`
-- `playerInfo.dat`
-- `townStatus.dat`

-There is not currently any way to convert the dumped files back.
+Files that cannot be dumped will not have a corresponding JSON file in the `_JSON_DUMP` folder.

 Furthermore, the files are currently dumped as essentially one-to-one representations of the Microsoft .NET BinaryFormatter file format that the game uses.
 I intend to improve upon this in the future after converting the data.